 GoToMeeting was one of the first video conferencing services available and enjoys significant market share as a result.

 - As a result of the COVID-19 pandemic, Zoom saw its popularity explode during the early part of 2020.
-However, security concerns caused many remote works to seek alternatives.
+However, security concerns caused many remote workers to seek alternatives.

 - Slack provides a worthy point of differentiation because it does not force businesses to use its proprietary features.